Yoka-Jo/shop_app/README.md

 # shopApp
-An e-commerce app which allows users to buy and sell items.
+An E-Commerce app which allows users to buy and sell items.

 # Screenshots